PIONEERS IN SDGs AWARDS

 Pioneers in SDGs Awards pay tribute to outstanding individuals and organizations who contributed to sustainable peace and development while promoting and protecting the culture of peace, diversity, inclusive society, human rights, women and youth empowerment at the local, national, and global levels.
 The Journalists and Writers Foundation and its Global Partners recognize Pioneers in SDGs that help achieve the United Nations Sustainable Development Goals (SDGs) by implementing innovative and creative projects benefiting their societies.
 The altruism, philanthropy, dedication, and commitment of the Pioneers in SDGs are worthwhile in making our world a better place for all.

 Our international jury will evaluate the contributions of the projects on the basis of community service, philanthropy, and their dedication to society.
 After reviewing the projects, the international jury will select the first, second, and third place winners from projects submitted from countries around the world.
-The awards will be given to the winners at the UNGA Conference on 23 September 2020.
+The awards will be given to the winners on 24 September 2020.

 Submission & Evaluation

 The Selection Committee will evaluate each project considering four criteria: innovation, stakeholders, scope, and impact.
 The projects are expected to serve as an exemplary model that can inspire other individuals and organizations to make a positive social change and contribute to the UN Sustainable Development Goals.

 Projects can be submitted at the UNGA Conference website and/or by e-mail (firstname.lastname@example.org) that includes project name, a three-minute video, contact information, and a description of the project.
 Details about the Call for Projects are available at www.unga-conference.org